... what are you talking about?

 There is also the point of the broken windows theory.
 I've written an article about this in the past, but I quickly want to touch upon it here as well.
 Once you create a part of your application that you don't care about, that's when the entire application starts to slip.
 These small blemishes never seem to be contained to their "admin panel sandbox."

 There is this excellent talk from Jeffrey Way that talks about this concept more deeply.
 (Now whatever you think about Jeffrey, Laravel or even PHP.
-I do believe that all of this transients beyond that)
+I do believe that all of these transients beyond that)

 Yes.
 In that post, I talked about: time to market, ROI of clean code and how you, as a startup, have to do things quick and dirty to get the ball rolling.
 Your first instinct might be to see this as a total contradiction to that (so was mine, that's why I wrote this part).

 But there are some differences here.
 When I talk about a quick and dirty hack to meet a deadline, I don't talk about laziness.
 This point is crucial to me.
 If you can't figure out how to do something "cleanly" and resort to writing it in the ugly way to reach the deadline, those things are excusable.
 If you make a form in an admin panel and can't be bothered to add validation to that form, that is laziness.
-The laziness that can poison your database with corrupt data and that could have been avoided by putting in 5 minutes of work.
+The laziness can poison your database with corrupt data and could have been avoided by putting in 5 minutes of work.

 Just use something off the shelf.
 Open source or not doesn't matter.
 If you have to validate a credit card number, and your framework doesn't have a built-in validation for that, your first reaction is probably checking Github.
 So why not for admin panels?
 They mostly already come with a theme, so you don't have to bother with that.
 Validation often comes out of the box and as a bonus: it probably also has a ton of extra feature that you might not have thought about.
 I'm thinking about graphs and user management.